 Become a Stream Steward

-If you are interested in becoming a KCD Stream Steward, register to attend the next training event or Send an e-mail to firstname.lastname@example.org to inquire about becoming a Stream Steward.
+If you are interested in becoming a KCD Stream Steward, register to attend the next training event or Send an e-mail to email@example.com to be put on the Stream Steward mailing list.
 Anyone is welcome to become a Stream Steward after attending a training.
 This program is great for families, students, landowners, or anyone interested in volunteering outside!

 Initially funded in October 2013 by a generous grant from The Russell Family Foundation and a WRIA 10 grant, KCD initiated a pilot Stream Steward Program in partnership with King County, the City of Enumclaw and Pierce Conservation District.
 The KCD Stream Steward program is modeled after Pierce Conservation District’s “Stream Team” program, which began in 1994.